Youth marketing

-"Youth Marketing" is a term used in the marketing and advertising industry to describe activities to communicate with young people, typically in the age range of 11 to 35.
-More specifically, there is teen marketing, targeting people age 11 to 17, college marketing, targeting college-age consumers, typically ages 18 to 24, and young adult marketing, targeting ages 25 to 34.
+In the marketing and advertising industry, youth marketing consists of activities to communicate with young people, typically in the age range of 11 to 35.
+More specifically, there is teen marketing, targeting people age 11 to 17; college marketing, targeting college-age consumers, typically ages 18 to 24; and young adult marketing, targeting ages 25 to 34.

 The youth market is critical because of the demographic's buying power and its members' influence on the spending of family members.
 In addition, teens and young adults often set trends that are adopted by other demographic groups.